eduMFA/eduMFA/doc/faq/mysqldb.rst

 -----------------------

 Due to its use of a database abstraction layer, eduMFA can work with several databases with the help of corresponding database drivers.
+Please see :ref:`choosing_a_database` for supported databases.

-The database and corresponding diver are specified in the connect string ``SQLALCHEMY_DATABASE_URI`` in :ref:`cfgfile`
+The database and corresponding driver are specified in the connect string ``SQLALCHEMY_DATABASE_URI`` in :ref:`cfgfile`

 .. _mysqldb: